 By using the app to import an audio file into your iPad or iPhone, you can modify the tempo or key of the song.
 This allows you to enjoy a song in a very different way from the original, such as by slowing down an up-tempo song, or dropping the key of female vocals so that it sounds more like a man.
 You can also adjust the balance between the vocals and the accompaniment.
 By playing just the vocals and playing along yourself on the instrument pad, you can discover what it feels like to accompany your favorite singer.

 The Technology Behind Chordana

 The Chordana series apps use original Casio technology to analyze audio files.
 The apps achieve unprecedented success in extracting natural chords from the time changes and the distribution of frequency components included in audio waveforms, while also taking into account the characteristics of the harmonies, melodies and rhythm instruments included in the song.

-• iPad, iPhone and iPod Touch are trademarks of Apple Inc. registered in the US and other countries.
+• iPad and iPhone are trademarks of Apple Inc. registered in the US and other countries.

 • App Store is a service mark of Apple Inc.